 ‘Fit Together’ is the UK Active industry-wide campaign that led the reopening of fitness and leisure facilities by providing operators with the practical resources for a safe and successful return.

 Plus, register to download the campaign toolkit here.

-The toolkit contains helpful assets to help plan and communicate re-opening when the time is right, like the poster shown below.
+The toolkit contains helpful assets to help plan and communicate about re-opening and safety.

 Activity Alliance has released guidance to help providers to enable welcoming and more accessible environments in light of COVID-19.
 The guide is called ‘Reopening Activity: An inclusive response’ and has been produced in consultation with partners across sport, leisure and disability equality.
 The national charity wants providers to consider the guidance as part of their ongoing commitment to disabled people’s inclusion.

 Government guidance for personal trainers and coaches.
 Details here